 When I first started reading the Reacher books I loved them like most everyone else.
 I enjoy them, but I gravitate more to other series.
 Perhaps under Andrew Child’s pen, that love will return.

 Movieland (2022), Lee Goldberg.
 My first Goldberg mystery and I liked it.
 If you have read Michael Connelly’s Bosch or Mickey Haller books, Goldberg’s books will fit like a glove.
 Goldberg has worked in television, and also co-writes a series of mystery books with Janet Evanovich.
-He is the originator of Monk and Diagnosis Murder, both television series.
+He wrote for Monk and Diagnosis Murder, and other television series.

 Movieland is an L.A. cop mystery, one of the Det.
 Eve Ronin series.
 She’s with the L.A.
 County Sheriff’s Department investigating a murder in a state park that appears to be part of a series of shootings, although there is no evidence linking them.
 Ronin and her partner face all kinds of internal and external challenges and roadblocks in their investigation.

 Goldberg does not resort to absurd storylines or unbelievable characters.
 The realism is appreciated, as is the occasional humor.
 I thoroughly enjoyed this book and will be reading others.

 Speaking of which, I went back to the first book in the Det.
 Eve Ronin series, Lost Hills (2019).
 While it is not new fiction, I was interested in delving deeper into Goldberg’s writing.

 Lost Hills centers on a grisly triple homicide.
 Although the crime scene is described in detail, the crime being committed is not.
 The book centers on this case and unfolds over a few days, so the investigation moves quickly and in different directions.
 The pace is one of the things that keeps a reader glued to the story.